|Tues, May 26||Wed, May 27||Thurs, May 28||Fri, May 29||Sat, May 30|

-Science Tools Intro and Data Exploration - Elizabeth Ferrara
+Science Tools Intro and Data Exploration (includes VM shared folder setup ) - Elizabeth Ferrara

 Likelihood Tutorial – Jeremy Perkins